brooklynrail/brooklynrail-platform/content/people/dr-andrew-jones.md

 name: Dr. Andrew Jones
 first_name: Andrew
 last_name: Jones
-short_bio: "Science Advisor at The ClimateMusic Project, **Andrew Jones** is Deputy Director of the Climate Readiness Institute and a research scientist in the Climate and Ecosystem Sciences Division at Lawrence Berkeley National Laboratory where he leads the Society and Integrated Earth Systems Program Domain.
-His research uses quantitative Earth system science tools––computer models, statistics, etc.––to gain insight into how humans affect the climate and vice versa.
-Andy is currently leading a project to examine how climate change will interact with urban heat islands in the Bay Area to alter the frequency of extreme heat events.
-He is also an amateur musician.
-Andy holds a doctorate from the Energy and Resources Group at UC Berkeley. "
+short_bio: Earth scientist **Andrew Jones** works at the interface of human and environmental systems.
+He is a research scientist at Lawrence Berkeley National Laboratory and an Adjunct Professor in the interdisciplinary Energy and Resources Group program at UC Berkeley.
+His research blends quantitative Earth science methods with social science perspectives and stakeholder engagement to understand climate change and human-Earth interactions at decision-relevant scales and provide insight into strategies for increasing resilience of energy water, food, and urban systems.
+He has participated in a number of science-art collaborations including The Climate Music Project and helped to organize a series of residencies on the intersection of artistic practice, scientific practice, and climate equity.
 portraits:
   - media: 2021/04/dr-andrew-jones
 ---